Start Your Career with Confidence

 You can find openings on SEEK, Indeed, Ethical Jobs, or through local health networks.

-The Australian Institute of Health and Welfare (AIHW) notes that community-based mental health roles are expanding rapidly, especially in regional and rural areas.
+The Australian Institute of Health and Welfare (AIHW) notes that community-based mental health roles are expanding, particularly in regional and rural areas.

 10. Continue Building Your Skills

-- Short courses in Alcohol and Other Drugs (AOD), Youth Work, or Counselling
+- Short courses in Alcohol and Other Drugs, Youth Work, or Counselling

-All courses at Hader are available online, making it easy to fit study around work and life commitments through our Online Learning platform.
+All courses at Hader are available online, making it easy to fit study around work and life through our online learning approach.

 Get Support from Hader Institute of Education

 Ready to start applying?
-Visit our Enrol Online page or explore our Mental Health courses to continue building your skills.
+Visit our apply online page or explore our mental health courses to keep building your skills.